Managing Fruit Maturity and Abscission

 Ethephon also improves the color of red-skinned apples.
-Fruit require cool nighttime temperatures and direct exposure to light for color development, even when ethephon has been applied.
+Fruit requires cool nighttime temperatures and direct exposure to light for color development, even when ethephon has been applied.
 Proper training and pruning is critical to allow good light distribution within the canopy.
 Cultivars and strains that color poorly may not respond adequately to ethephon application.
 Do not use ethephon on yellow or green-skinned cultivars to advance fruit maturity.
 See the table below for rates and other information.

-Ethephon can also speed the process of fruit abscission (fruit drop), and has been used to synchronize abscission layer formation to aid in mechanical harvesting of tart cherries.
-As with other fruits, ethephon speeds the ripening and subsequent breakdown of cherry fruit, and may contribute to more rapid softening.
+In tart cherries, ethephon speeds the process of fruit abscission (fruit drop).
+This allows for a synchronization of fruit drop for mechanical harvesting.
+It also speeds the ripening and subsequent breakdown of cherry fruit and may contribute to more rapid softening.
 However, the fruit must be at or beyond the “straw” color before they will respond to ethephon.
 Green fruit have not yet developed the physiological ability to respond to ethephon.

 Because daytime temperatures in the Intermountain West routinely exceed 85°F in the weeks leading up to tart cherry harvest, growers often reduce the rate by half, which seems to give the beneficial effect of synchronized fruit abscission but lessens the risk of harmful side effects.
-Therefore, 1/3 to ½ pint per acre is applied in a dilute spray two to three weeks before harvest.
 All of the fruit should be at the straw color before ethephon application.
 See the table below for rates and other information.

 Preventing Premature Fruit Drop